Chinese leader Xi Jinping urges Communist Party to 'win hearts and minds' in Taiwan, Hong Kong - ExBulletin

 In his comments, Xi called for a stronger United Front in the “new era”.

-Xi also stressed the need “to unite all the sons and daughters of the Chinese nation,” a phrase analysts say underscores the Party’s vision of being connected to all ethnic Chinese, even those who are not ethnic Chinese.
-Chinese nationals.
-Some ethnic Chinese have pushed back against the view, which has become particularly controversial in light of accusations that some Western governments have unfairly targeted people of Chinese descent as they seek to crack down on alleged Chinese espionage.
+Xi also stressed the need to “unify all the sons and daughters of the Chinese nation”, a phrase analysts say underlines the party’s vision of being connected to all ethnic Chinese, even those who are not citizens.
+Chinese.
+Some ethnic Chinese have pushed back against that view, which has become particularly controversial in light of allegations that some Western governments have unfairly targeted people of Chinese descent as they try to crack down on alleged Chinese espionage.

-China has lashed out at the potential visit, pledging to take “resolute and forceful action” if it goes ahead.
+China slammed the potential visit, pledging to take “resolute and forceful action” if it goes ahead.
 Last week, China’s Defense Ministry reiterated the threat, warning: “If the United States insists on going its own way, the Chinese military will never stand idly by.”

-But Xi’s nod to the importance of the United Front in Taiwan could signal Beijing’s preference for “long-term peaceful approaches” to its stated goal of “reunification”, according to Wen-Ti Sung. political scientist in the Taiwan Studies Program at the Australian National University.
+But Xi’s nod to the importance of the United Front in Taiwan could signal Beijing’s preference for “long-term peaceful approaches” when it comes to its stated goal of “reunification”, according to Wen- Ti Sung, a political scientist at the Australian National University’s Taiwan Studies Program.

 “It shows in a very subtle way that despite all the heated rhetoric, (Beijing) needs to be patient here,” Sung said.